-Why Aren’t There More in the US?
+Why Aren’t There More Roundabouts in America?

-Other benefits of roundabouts include:
+Other benefits of roundabouts include

 If roundabouts are so great, why aren’t there more of them in the United States?

-Why There Aren’t More Roundabouts in the United States
+Why there aren’t more roundabouts in the United States

 Americans’ aversion to rotaries started with the introduction of an old type of traffic circle in the 1910s.
-This type of intersection largely failed in the United States due to one terrible error: instead of traffic already in the circle having the right-of-way, the cars entering the roundabout had the right-of-way.
+This type of intersection largely failed in the United States due to one terrible error: Instead of traffic already in the circle having the right-of-way, the cars entering the roundabout had the right-of-way.

-It wasn’t until the middle of the 20th century that the UK perfected the “modern” roundabout, which gave the power to cars already in the traffic circle.
-Unfortunately, Americans were so jaded by their last encounter with a circular intersection, the idea never caught on here.
+It wasn’t until the middle of the 20th century that the U.K. perfected the “modern” roundabout, which gave priority to cars already in the traffic circle.
+Unfortunately, Americans were so jaded by their last encounter with circular intersections that the idea never caught on here.

 According to British journalist Stephen Beard, “The roundabout is said to have flourished in Britain because it requires the British virtues of compromise and cooperation.
-The US’s more aggressive, confrontational culture may explain why the roundabout has not been more widely adopted by Americans.”
+The U.S.’s more aggressive, confrontational culture may explain why the roundabout has not been more widely adopted by Americans.”

-A Slate article agreed, “We have grown used to (and feel comfortable with) binary, on-off traffic control … Roundabouts require drivers to make their own decisions and assess others’ actions, rather than relying on third-party signals.”
+A Slate article by Tom Vanderbilt agrees, “We have grown used to (and feel comfortable with) binary, on-off traffic control … Roundabouts require drivers to make their own decisions and assess others’ actions, rather than relying on third-party signals.”